SlicerMorph/W_2020/Lab05_SlicerMorph_1/README.md

 # Lab 06 SlicerMorph # 1: Statistical Shape Analysis: Work with sample data

-**Note: You need SlicerMorph extension and it is only available for Preview version.
-Also sample data becomes available after SlicerMorph is successfully installed**

 ## Preliminary Steps
 * Review your *Temp* and *Cache* folder settings under Preferences.
 Make sure these two point to folders that you can easily access (e.g., c:/SlicerTemp/ for Temp and C:/SlicerTemp/RemoteIO for cache folders)